Updated April 27th, 2026

 Change can be uncomfortable, and we should move at a pace that is sustainable for us.
 At the same time, people with ADHD often respond best to positive interventions, so look for strategies that sound appealing or exciting to you.
 Below are a few effective tips for managing ADHD at work:

 If you identify with having symptoms of ADHD, I encourage you to do some self-exploration.
-Early detection is important, as the challenges of ADHD, when left unnoticed, can affect our self-concept and self-esteem.
+Early detection is important, as the challenges of ADHD, when left unnoticed, can affect our self-esteem, mental health, and overall life.

-ADHD can be diagnosed through a licensed psychiatrist, a clinical therapist or through a series of psychological tests (ADHD test).
+ADHD is diagnosed through a comprehensive clinical evaluation by a licensed mental health or medical professional.
+Psychological testing may be used in some cases, but it is not always required.
 There are psychotherapy (ADHD therapy) and ADHD medication treatment options you can consider for ADHD treatment.

 Creating accommodations for employees with ADHD can make a significant difference in their productivity, morale, and overall success.
 Here are some effective ADHD workplace accommodations: